gmc-code/PC-Latex1/docs/latex_maths/angles_and_parallel_lines/angles_and_parallel_lines.rst

 Angle names
 ------------------------------------------

-| THe base diagram for the coding is shown below.
+| The base diagram for the coding is shown below.
 It has the names of angles and their placement.

 .. image:: files/parallel_lines_angles.png
     :width: 600